-Being a victim of a crime can be traumatic.
-You may feel isolated and confused, and not know where to turn for practical advice or support.
-This handout highlights resources available to assist you and explains your rights as a victim under Arizona law.
+Experiencing victimization can be traumatic.
+You may feel isolated and confused, and not know where to turn for support and information.
+These campus specific brochures highlight resources available to assist you and explain your rights as a victim.

-Arizona has a statute that provides the victim the ability to seek medical treatment for the collection of sexual assault evidence without charge to the victim.
+Arizona law provides the ability to seek medical treatment for the collection of sexual assault evidence without charge to the victim.
 The victim does not need to aide in prosecution in order to seek medical treatment for the collection of sexual assault evidence.
-It is the victim who will decide if he/she wishes to pursue criminal charges.
+It is the victim who will decide if he/she/they wish to pursue criminal charges.

 Some ways to preserve evidence include: